JoshuaLampert/DispersiveShallowWater.jl/README.md

 ## Authors

-The package is developed and maintained by Joshua Lampert and was initiated as part of the master thesis "Structure-Preserving Numerical Methods for Dispersive Shallow Water Models" (2023).
+The package is developed and maintained by Joshua Lampert (University of Hamburg).
 Some parts of this repository are based on parts of [Dispersive-wave-schemes-notebooks.
 A Broad Class of Conservative Numerical Methods for Dispersive Wave Equations](https://github.com/ranocha/Dispersive-wave-schemes-notebooks) by Hendrik Ranocha, Dimitrios Mitsotakis and David Ketcheson.
 The code structure is inspired by [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/).